- 09 Aug 2017

 GeTS Automated Export System (AES) service allows exporters to file EEI directly to CBP over a secure connection.
 GeTS AES helps companies meet regulatory requirements, optimize in-house export process, and is available in web-based or XML Integrated Enterprise.
 The web-based AES service can be accessed anywhere with an Internet connection, while the Integration option is designed to be integrated with existing systems for bulk upload and seamless filing.

-Visit our AES page to learn more about United States Export Management Process and sign up for a 30-day free trial today.
+Visit our AES page to learn more about United States Export Management Process.